Helen Cresswell (1934-2005)

 Reprinted in hardback by original publisher in the 1960s.

-Reprinted in paperback by Hodder in 1995 when it was re-titled THE LITTLE SEA HORSE and with different illustrations by Robin Cockroft.
+Reprinted in paperback by Hodder in 1995 when it was re-titled

-Also published in the USA.
-First US edition was by Lippincott in 1964.
-Also published in America by Dell in paperback and most recently by Harper Trophy in 1997 when it was re-titled THE LITTLE SEA PONY.
+Also published in America by Dell in paperback and most recently by Harper Trophy in 1997 when it was re-titled

 It was also published with two other short novels by the author in an omnibus edition (see below).